 As well as our in house specialist legal team, Co-operatives UK is at the heart of a national network of co-operative advisors who can help you start and grow your co-operative business.

-The Co-operative Enterprise Hub has been set up by The Co-operative Group as a one-stop shop for free advice, training and access to finance for existing co-operatives.
+The Co-operative Enterprise Hub has been set up by The Co-operative Group as a one-stop shop for free advice, training and access to finance for new and existing co-operatives.
 Services are delivered, free of charge, throughout the UK by experienced co-operative development advisers.

 For advice on…

 - Agriculture, contact the Food and Farming Foundation (through EFFP) or if in Scotland the Scottish Agricultural Organisation Society.

 - Community owned shops and pubs contact the Plunkett Foundation.

 - Credit unions, contact the Association of British Credit Unions and UK Credit Unions.